 As a goals-based planner, we at Cogent help you answer answer this question, and then we utilize prudent, evidence-based investing to build and preserve the assets to achieve the important goals you’ve set.

-Gratitude and Giving Financial Goals: Creating Your Legacy
+Gratitude and Giving Financial Goals: Funding Your Biggest Wishes

 For most people, living your best life includes creating a positive legacy during your lifetime and beyond.
 Setting and reaching goals for your family, community, and philanthropic pursuits calls for finely tuned financial logistics.
 It means additional investment management, tax planning, retirement planning, estate planning, and more.
 You need to identify your legacy goals and prepare your heirs for their future as well.